 Ubud is Bali’s hotspot for travellers and holiday seekers from all walks of life.
-Being such as popular place to visit, there are numerous hotels for all budgets, with some of the most luxurious accommodations you can find.
-Activity-wise, 3-4 days is a good amount of time to see Ubud and the surrounding area and enjoy an action packed itinerary, but you’ll need to stay for longer to see absolutely everything.
+Being such as popular place to visit, there are numerous hotels for all budgets, with some of the most luxurious accommodations in the world!
+Activity-wise, 3-4 days is a good amount of time to see Ubud and the surrounding area and enjoy an action packed Ubud 3 day itinerary.
+Feel free to stay for longer though, there’s a lot on offer here!

-We visited Ubud for 3 days and felt that it was a good amount of time to see the main sites.
-Read on for our suggested 3/4 day itinerary and our recommendations on where to eat, where to stay and how to live your Ubud lifestyle to the fullest!
+We spent 3 days in Ubud and felt it was a good amount of time to see the main sites.
+Read on for our suggested Ubud 3 day itinerary and our recommendations on where to eat, where to stay and how to live your Ubud lifestyle to the fullest!

 Day 1 – Morning:

 Bike tour of rice fields – As with many of our guides and itineraries, we’re recommending that you take a bike tour to explore the luscious green hills and fields of Ubud with the fresh air rushing through your hair.
-Bike tours are a great way to see lots of sites in a short period of time and you feel closer to nature compared to sitting in the back seat of a tour van.
+Bike tours are a great way to see lots of sites in a short period of time.
+You’ll feel closer to nature compared to sitting in the back seat of a tour van.
 The Ubud area has a number of top-rated bike tours, each with similar itineraries and prices.
-Although the itinerary of your tour will depend on the company you go with, most tours generally include:
+Although the 3 days in Ubud itinerary of your tour will depend on the company you go with, most tours generally include:

 - Coffee plantation visit – taste freshly ground local coffee, including the famous ‘cat poo’ coffee from the intriguing Lewak animal.
 You’ll see how the coffee is made and enjoy a walk around tropical gardens.

 - Amazing mountain and volcano views – the tour will take you up the nearby hills and geothermal parks, where you’ll capture some amazing photographs and memories to last a lifetime.